(Revised August 5, 2022)

 • Providing members with a forum to learn about the different careers in the accounting field.

 • Assisting students in reaching their academic and professional goals by offering tutoring, mentoring, and networking opportunities.

 ARTICLE III AUTHORITY

-Section 1 This organization is a recognized student organization at San Diego State University and adheres to all campus policies as set forth in the SDSU Student Organization Handbook.
+Section 1 This organization is a recognized student organization at San Diego State University and adheres to all campus policies, including those set forth in the SDSU Student Organization Handbook.